Anna Huttenlocher: Career

-Huttenlocher joined the faculty at the University of Wisconsin–Madison (UW-M) in 1999 with a joint appointment in the Departments of Pediatrics and Pharmacology and as an associate director of the Medical Scientist Training Program (MSTP).
-While serving in this role, Huttenlocher focused her research on defining the cellular and molecular mechanisms that regulate cell migration and identifying the basic adhesive mechanisms that regulate cell migration and leukocyte chemotaxis.
-By 2005, her research team had identified a novel pathway that turned out to be critical for cell migration and chemotaxis as it involves intracellular proteolysis by the calcium-dependent protease calpain.
-As a result, she was also elected a member of the American Society for Clinical Investigation.
-Following this discovery, Huttenlocher was promoted to Professor with tenure and was the recipient of the Graduate School’s H.I.
+Huttenlocher joined the faculty at the University of Wisconsin–Madison (UW-M) in 1999 with a joint appointment in the Departments of Pediatrics and Pharmacology, and as an associate director of the Medical Scientist Training Program (MSTP).
+In this role, Huttenlocher's research has defined cellular and molecular mechanisms that regulate cell migration and identified basic adhesive mechanisms that regulate cell migration and leukocyte chemotaxis.
+By 2005, her research team had identified a novel pathway that turned out to be critical for cell migration and chemotaxis, involving intracellular proteolysis by the calcium-dependent protease calpain.
+Her laboratory was also the first to document reverse migration of neutrophils away from sites of injury or inflammation.
+In 2011 her group reported the first redox sensor that mediates leukocyte attraction to wounds.
+In 2005 she was elected a member of the American Society for Clinical Investigation.
+Huttenlocher was promoted to Professor with tenure in 2008 and was the recipient of the Graduate School’s H.I.
 Romnes Fellowship award.
 She also received the Burroughs-Wellcome Fund’s Clinical Scientist Award in Translational Research for her project "Diagnosis and Treatment of Autoinflammatory Disease."

-As a result of her research, Huttenlocher was the recipient of a 2011 WARF Kellett Mid-Career Award.
-In 2012, Huttenlocher was appointed the director of the MSTP, succeeding a retiring Deane Mosher.
-During this time, she was also elected into the Association of American Physicians and became a Member of the National Academy of Medicine "for her pioneering studies of cell migration and alterations of cell migration in human diseases."
+Huttenlocher was the recipient of a 2011 WARF Kellett Mid-Career Award.
+Until 2023 she conducted this work while maintaining an active clinical practice as a pediatric rheumatologist.

+In 2012, Huttenlocher was appointed as Director of the UW-Madison MD-PhD training program (MSTP), succeeding Deane Mosher.
+She was active in that role for over ten years.
+During that time she was also elected into the Association of American Physicians.
+In 2015 Dr. Huttenlocher was inducted as a Member of the National Academy of Medicine "for her pioneering studies of cell migration and alterations of cell migration in human diseases."
 In 2017, Huttenlocher was awarded a UW2020 grant to support her project "Engineering leukocytes generated from human iPS cells to treat human disease."
 At the same time, she was also elected a Fellow of the American Society for Cell Biology.

 In May 2020, Huttenlocher was named the Anna Ruth Brummett Professor of Pediatrics and Medical Microbiology and Immunology Chair in honor of her "major contributions to the advancement of knowledge."
-The following year, she was one of eight researchers recognized with the Society for the Immunotherapy of Cancer’s Team Science Award as someone who has "made a long-standing contribution to the field of cancer immunotherapy over the past 35 years."
-Huttenlocher later started a research project entitled "Cell migration and wound repair" and "Imaging Immunometabolism in live animals during host defense."
+The following year, she was part of a large team of researchers from the University of Wisconsin Carbone Cancer Center recognized with the Society for the Immunotherapy of Cancer’s Team Science Award for "long-standing contribution to the field of cancer immunotherapy over the past 35 years."
+Huttenlocher's recent research projects include "Cell migration and wound repair" and "Imaging immunometabolism in live animals during host defense."

+In 2023, Huttenlocher published the book "From Loss to Memory: Behind the Discovery of Synaptic Pruning".
+It describes the discovery of synaptic pruning and its current relevance to early learning, autism, schizophrenia and Alzheimer's disease.
+The book centers on the intriguing life story of the discoverer of synaptic pruning, her father Peter Huttenlocher, and also discusses the physician-scientist career path.